Keith Lee (wrestler)

 Keith Gerald Lee II (born November 8, 1984) is an American professional wrestler.
-He is signed to All Elite Wrestling (AEW), where he is a former AEW World Tag Team Champion.
-He is on hiatus due to an undisclosed injury.
-He is also known for his time in WWE and Ring of Honor (ROH), as well as on the independent circuit, in promotions such as Evolve, All American Wrestling (AAW), and Pro Wrestling Guerrilla (PWG), where he held the PWG World Championship.
+He is signed to All Elite Wrestling (AEW).
+He is on hiatus due to an injury.
+He is also known for his time in WWE and Ring of Honor (ROH), as well as on the independent circuit, in promotions such as Evolve, All American Wrestling (AAW), and Pro Wrestling Guerrilla (PWG).

 Lee signed with WWE in May 2018 and was assigned to the developmental brand, NXT, where he won the NXT Championship and NXT North American Championship, and became the first person to hold both titles simultaneously.
 Lee began appearing on the Raw brand in August 2020, where he faced AJ Styles and Drew McIntyre in WWE Championship matches.
 Lee left WWE in November 2021, debuting in AEW the following February and winning the AEW World Tag Team Championship later that year.

 Early life

 Lee was born Keith Gerald Lee II on November 8, 1984, in Wichita Falls, Texas.
 He was introduced to professional wrestling at a young age by his grandmother, who was a fan herself, and credits her with inspiring him to pursue a career in professional wrestling.
 Lee played college football at Texas A&M University, but quit to become a professional wrestler.